 Raritan River and Bay Communities

-Join us on October 14th for a conversation to learn how to reduce flood risks in our area!
+Please join us for a conversation to learn how to reduce flood risks in our area!

 The Resilient NJ Raritan River and Bay Communities program aims to develop a roadmap to address flooding in the municipalities of Carteret, Old Bridge, Perth Amboy, South Amboy, Sayreville, South River, and Woodbridge.
 This joint effort between the municipalities, the New Jersey Department of Environmental Protection (NJDEP), and Middlesex County provides an opportunity for the area to become more resilient and improve the quality of life for its more than 300,000 residents.